Electric Cars Coming in 2026 UK: Which new EVs Are Worth the Wait?

 Photo by WSG on Warranty Solutions Group

 BMW is already known for class-leading electric range, and the new i3 raises the bar again.
-Built on the all-new Neue Klasse platform, it targets up to 562 miles (WLTP), making long UK journeys more realistic than ever.
+Built on the all-new Neue Klasse platform, it targets up to 562 miles (WLTP), making long journeys more realistic than ever.

 It also brings next-level performance, with ultra-fast charging adding around 250 miles in just 10 minutes, alongside a sleek, high-tech interior and advanced driver features.